-- a prohibition on receipt of payments, loans or guarantees, relating to the export of goods contributing to the strengthening of Russia's military capabilities to 49 organisations designated as "specific organizations of the Russian Federation".
-Japan will also impose a prohibition on the export of such goods, but the date of implementation is still pending, and - an asset freeze targeting 20 individuals and two organisations related to the Russian government as well as 12 individuals and 10 organisations related to the Belarus government.
+• a prohibition on receipt of payments, loans or guarantees, relating to the export of goods contributing to the strengthening of Russia's military capabilities to 49 organisations designated as "specific organizations of the

+Russian Federation".
+Japan will also impose a prohibition on the export of such goods, but the date of implementation is still pending, and a prohibition on receipt of payments, loans or guarantees, relating to the export of goods to (i) the Ministry of Defence of the Republic of Belarus, and (ii) JSC Integral.
+Japan will also impose a prohibition on the export of goods to these entities, but the date of implementation is still pending.

+• an asset freeze targeting 20 individuals and two organisations related to the Russian government as well as 12 individuals and 10 organisations related to the Belarus government.